A list of frequently asked questions about the CNC conversion.

 Answer: Not without some modifications which would be extra to the ones needed for a Super 7 (see the modifications needed section).
 As far as I can see, the saddle is slightly different but could be modified to accept an underside gib strip that fits in the same position as the Super 7 type.
 The cross-slide would also need to be changed to the long type as fitted to a Super 7.
 The Saddle may not have been drilled with a 1/2″ hole at the back and in line with the front hole where the original leadscrew passes through, so this would need to be added.

 I am building a full conversion for the ML7 at the moment which is nearly completed.
-Will post details when testing has been finished.
+Will post details when testing has finished.

 - Question: Do I need a spindle encoder if I only want to profile turn?